General Course Design Principles

 - Create opportunities for students to collaborate with each other

 As with any course, beginning with the end in mind can be a good place to start.
-While your learning objectives for an online course may be the same as they would be in a face-to-face version of your course, your assessments and learning activities will need to work in the online medium.
+While your learning objectives for an online course may be the same as they would be in a face-to-face version of your course, your assessments and learning activities will need to work in a synchronous or asynchronous online medium.
 Additionally, you’ll want to think about how you can create community within your online course by providing opportunities for students to connect with you and with each other.
-Be sure to consider how students in different time zones can participate in the activities you have planned.
 Here are some ideas as to how you might facilitate learning activities, assessments, and community-building in the online classroom.

 Task | Potential Approaches |